SofoklisG/Bachelor-Thesis/R-Code/README.txt

 * heart disease dataset.csv

-### Optional?
+### Optional:

-Yes.
 This script is not required for the modelling workflow but is recommended for understanding the dataset.

 ## Step 2: Imputation code.Rmd